 - Share your content in social media like Google+, Facebook, Instagram, twitter etc.

 - Connect on social media with people of same interest.
 I’m connected with many other food bloggers which helps me in learning and getting feedback for my posts.
+By connecting with other people who have a significant following, it could also give me, and many others, the opportunity to grow your Instagram with more followers.

 - Always remember to reply to your readers comments and emails.
 It adds value.